readthedocs/readthedocs.org/docs/user/builds.rst

 .. note::

-   All the steps are ran inside a Docker container with the image the project defines in :ref:`config-file/v2:build.os`.
+   All the steps are run inside a Docker container with the image the project defines in :ref:`config-file/v2:build.os`.

-The following are the pre-defined jobs executed by default by Read the Docs:
+The following are the pre-defined jobs executed by Read the Docs:

 :checkout: